 In order for the reader to understand what items are being compared, the comparison needs to be complete.

 This sentence is worded in a way that indicates there is a comparison, but the comparison is incomplete because we do not know what is being compared.

-Complete: Ram is not as mean as Shyam is.
+Complete: Ana is not as mean as Mena is.

-This version of the example has a complete comparison of Ram and Shyam.
-Comparisons must always be complete because otherwise the reader will not understand completely what is being said.
+This version of the example has a complete comparison of Ana and Mena.

 When writing a comparative sentence, the comparison must be clear so the reader will know what is being compared, otherwise the comparison is ambiguous.